hashimxali123/SQE-Assignment4/performance.md

 ## Requirments:
 ### 1. System should load each page when user needs.
 #### 1.1 System should load 1 page at a time.
 #### 1.2 System shall maintain the latency rate of 1 second on loading each page.
 #### 1.3 System shall load the next page when user is halfway down to the already loaded page.

 ### Performance Vitals

 ## Large Contentful Page
 ### 1. System shoud load the Large Contentful pages in less than 2000 ms for 95% of the time when these large contentful pages open.

+##  First Input Delay
+### 1. System's First input delay should not be more than 1000 ms for 95% of the time.
+### 1.1 System should load all the bundles java and javascript simultaneously for each content rather than loading html first ,javascript second.